spikeekips/serf-python/README.md

 > NOTE:
 >
 > &nbsp;&nbsp;&nbsp;&nbsp;In `serf`, the payload size has limitation, you can send event message up to 1KB, see 'Custom Event Limitations' section in http://www.serfdom.io/intro/getting-started/user-events.html .
-> To manually tune the payload size limit, see `serf.constant.PAYLOAD_SIZE_LIMIT`.
+Manually tune the payload size limit, see `serf.constant.PAYLOAD_SIZE_LIMIT`.

 #### join